 - A vocational rehabilitation referral.

-- A Supplemental Nutrition Assistance Program (SNAP) benefits (food stamps) recipient.
+- A qualified Supplemental Nutrition Assistance Program (SNAP) benefits (food stamps) recipient.

 - A qualified long-term unemployment recipient.

-Calculate the credit by completing Form 5884, Work Opportunity Credit with the business' tax return or on Form 3800, General Business Credit, as appropriate.
-See the Instructions for Form 5884 for more information.
+Calculate the credit by completing Form 5884, Work Opportunity Credit and filing with your tax return or on Form 3800, General Business Credit, as appropriate.
+If you're a qualified tax-exempt organization, calculate and claim the credit by completing Form 5884-C, Work Opportunity Credit for Qualified Tax-Exempt Organizations Hiring Qualified Veterans.
+See the Instructions for Form 5884 and the Instructions for Form 5884-C (PDF).